LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/MessagingWindowSDK/overview.md

 ### Use Cases

-1) Customize the LiveEngage window.
+1) Customize the Conversational Cloud window.
 Because this SDK enables you to handle the most common messaging events, it allows you to build your own messaging window using JavaScript.
 Under this use case, you'd build the menu using HTML/CSS and call the various methods of this SDK to handle user and agent input, typing indicators, and the such.

 2) Embed the conversation inside a webpage.
 As the world turns to conversational commerce, interactions with bots and human agents are set to replace outdated tools like website navigation, homepages, and the such.
 By using this SDK, you can embed these conversations directly into a webpage, providing a seamless and integrated conversational experience.
 Because this SDK uses JavaScript, the agent handling the conversation can be any type of agent: human agents, bots created using our [Conversation Builder](conversation-builder-bot-workspace.html), or your own [custom bots](custom-third-party-bots.html).
 You can see an example of such an embedded conversation on LivePerson's [Knowledge Center](www.knowledge.liveperson.com), where the homepage has been replaced by a bot.